 As a performer, composer, producer and sound designer Nick Demopoulos has had considerable experience working in many varied musical situations.
 These situations include music for feature films, documentaries, television, video games, theatre, modern dance, commercials, internet ads, instrument design, perfomances in concert halls, festivals and small clubs.
 Some of the mediums Nick has composed in include jazz combo, chamber groups, solo guitar, electronic music and electro-acoustic music.
 Working as a teaching artist, Nick has given music workshops to young children, high school students, those with no musical training, non-english speakers and guitar classes to senior citizens.

-Nick is currently working and performing with renowned percussionist and NEA Jazz Master Chico Hamilton and has appeared as the guitar player on Chico's most recent releases, "Revelation" and "Euporic."
-Other musicians he has worked with include Solsonics, Brazillian vocalist Marianni, jazz vocalist Vanessa Trouble, Walter Thompson, Adam Dugas, Angela DiCarlo, Exegesis, and Angel Eyedealism.
+Nick worked and performed with renowned percussionist and NEA Jazz Master Chico Hamilton in his group "Euphoria" and has appeared as the guitar player on Chico's last releases, "Revelation," "Euporic" and "The Inquiring Mind."
+Other artists he has worked with include Solsonics, God is my Copilot, Complexions Contemporary Ballet, Choreographer Camille Brown, The National Theatre of the United States of America, Walter Thompson, Steve Gaucci, Angela DiCarlo, Exegesis, and Angel Eyedealism.

 In 2008 Nick Demopoulos was selected to participate in the American Music Abroad Program, sponsored by Jazz at Lincoln Center and the U.S. Department of State and as a result toured the Gulf States region of the Middle East and held performances and educational workshops in Bahrain, Oman, Yeman, United Arab Emirates and Kuwait.
 Photos and details about this trip can be found at the following link: http://www.nickdemopoulos.com/mideastblog.html

-He has appeared at numerous national and international venues, including the 2011 In/Out Fest at the Knitting Factory in Brooklyn, 2003 Montreaux Jazz Festival, the Los Angeles County Museum of Art, The Whitney Museum, The Phoenix Festival, the Hamburg Jazz Festival, Dizzy’s Club in New York, and the National Geographic Museum in Washington D.C.
+He has appeared at numerous national and international venues, including the SXSW, 2011 In/Out Fest at the Knitting Factory in Brooklyn, 2003 Montreaux Jazz Festival, the Los Angeles County Museum of Art, The Whitney Museum, The Brooklyn Museum, The Phoenix Festival, the Hamburg Jazz Festival, Dizzy’s Club in New York, and the National Geographic Museum in Washington D.C.
+In 2012 he perfomed a solo guitar piece entitled, "Memories," on stage with Complexions Contemporary Ballet during their season at the Joyce Theatre that was created by choreographer Camille Brown.

 Jeff Miers of the The Buffalo News called Nick "one of the most strikingly virtuostic, well-versed jazz guitarists this side of Pat Metheny," and Eburban.com referred to The Harmony of the Anomaly, Nick's most recent release, as "about as well composed, performed, and produced as experimental jazz can be."
 Of the 1997 release Harmonic Convergence, Marc Gallo of JazzReview.com wrote "visual music.
 Music that begs the eye to close and the mind to be still.
 It is a musical journey that is exciting, well-paced and, pardon the cliche, simply brilliant."

 In 2009 one of Nick’s jazz compositions was featured in a short film by Nikon and cinematographer Harris Savides.
 It can be viewed here, or in the film/video page of this site.
-Some other film and televison credits include guitar on the soundtrack of the 2006 film "Accepted" (Universal) including the heavy metal version of Eleanor Rigby layered with several guitar parts, the jazz combo composition "Pax Legomonon" for the Danish television show "Island Cop;" and the score for the documentary "Glamazon: A Different Kind of Girl" (1993).
+Some other film and televison credits include guitar on the soundtrack of the 2006 film "Accepted" (Universal) including the heavy metal version of Eleanor Rigby layered with several guitar parts and the score for the documentary "Glamazon: A Different Kind of Girl" (1993).
 He has also written music for the The Guggenheim Museum, Motorola, and Estee Lauder.
-Nick has created sound design for several video installations for artist Yorgo Alexopoulos including Infinite Sphere and Astral Ashtray.
+Nick has created sound design for several video installations for artist Yorgo Alexopoulos including Infinite Sphere, No Feeling is Final and Transmigrations.

 Links: Exegesisonline and DemsDemsDemos